CtrlK

 Workflow Clarity

-There is a rough sequence (identify → break into steps → apply → validate), but the steps are high-level and lack explicit validation checkpoints, concrete commands, or feedback loops for error recovery.
-The mention of 'validate with tests' is vague.
+There is a rough sequence (identify → break into steps → apply → validate), and the output format provides some structure.
+However, validation steps are vague ('targeted regression checks') with no concrete commands or feedback loops for error recovery.
+For a refactoring skill involving potentially destructive changes, the lack of explicit validation checkpoints is a gap.

 2 / 3